SIP Trunking for Enterprises

 Provide Service Continuity

-Enterprises connected with SIP Trunks or hosted services may suffer from service interruption when loosing network access with the Service Provider.
+Enterprises connected with SIP Trunks or hosted services may suffer from service interruption when losing network access with the Service Provider.

 With constant monitoring of the network availability, if the WAN goes down, Sentinel will forward future communications towards an alternative destination such as a second Service Provider or a PSTN lifeline.
 When the main server is back on-line, communications are forwarded back to the primary destination.
 Unless there were communications active the time the failure was detected, fallback process will be seamless to end users.